scriptotek/lc-spreadsheets/_episodes/00-intro.md

   - Ben Marwick
 ---

-Good **data organization** is the foundation of much of our day-to-day work in libraries.
-Most **librarians** have data or do data entry in spreadsheets.
-Spreadsheet programs are very **useful graphical interfaces** for designing data tables and handling very basic data quality control functions.

-Spreadsheets encompass a lot of the things we need to be able to do as librarians.
+Spreadsheet usage is often useful and neccessary for librarians.
 We can use them for:

+- Viewing data
-- Data entry
+- Storing data
-- Organizing data
+- Organizing data (categorizing and sorting)
+- Visualizing data (charts and graphs)
-- Subsetting and sorting data
+- Importing and exporting data
-- Statistics
-- Plotting

 ---